 In general, we note that there’s a larger investment in data analytics functions and a customer health score in an organization with a heavy concentration of customers in the low-touch segment.
 This investment reduces the need for additional CSMs to manage the SMB segment.

 3. Deal with the long tail and leaky bucket

 Companies with a higher volume of churn typically have a larger low-touch segment of small customers.
 Participants in the study combat the volume churn by implementing new billing and payment processing systems.
 The new systems allow for recurring monthly or annual credit card charges in order to promote frictionless renewals.
 They are usually more commonly implemented for organizations with an annual contract value of below $10k ARR.

 Outputs from the study debunked two common myths in the customer success community:

-1. NPS drops in the low touch segment
+1. NPS drops in the low-touch segment

-There is only a 2 point difference between the NPS scores obtained from the low touch study and the TSIA benchmark.
-Hence, customer satisfaction and loyalty can be retained in the low touch segment with adequate investment in technology and a digital-first approach.
+There is only a 2-point difference between the NPS scores obtained from the low-touch study and the TSIA benchmark.
+Hence, customer satisfaction and loyalty can be retained in the low-touch segment with adequate investment in technology and a digital-first approach.

-2. Monetized customer success stops in the low touch segment.
+2. Monetized customer success stops in the low-touch segment.

 Customer Success in the low tail of customers can be achieved with appropriate investment into technological and analytical support.
 Through this, fewer CSMs will be required to handle the segment.
-Monetization can also be achieved by adding suitable payment options that accommodates SMBs.
+Monetization can also be achieved by adding suitable payment options that accommodate SMBs.